elek/spiridon/web/content/index.md

 It doesn't store permanent data, but helps to monitor your nodes + share the collected statistics with the community.

-For example: a connected Telegram bot can ping you, in case of any Storagenode problems.
+For example: it can notify via Telegram on [ntfy.sh](https://ntfy.sh) (Push notifications) in case of any problem.

 ## What is a satellite?